-Based on the analysis of public comments, the Standards Division will develop proposed revisions to the draft Standard: May-June 2022

-Comment analysis and proposed revisions to the draft Standard are presented to the TC for review and consideration.
-Recommendations for revision of relevant content in the Sector Standards is discussed in TC meetings: June - July 2022

-Final content of the draft Standard and recommendations to revise the Sector Standards are discussed in meeting with the TC: August 2022

-Final Standard and recommendations are submitted to GSSB for approval: September 2022

-• Phase 5 - Standard approval and publication
+- 165Based on the analysis of public comments, the Standards Division will develop proposed166revisions to the draft Standard: May-June 2022 - 167 Comment analysis and proposed revisions to the draft Standard are presented to the TC for 168 review and consideration.
+Recommendations for revision of relevant content in the Sector 169 Standards is discussed in TC meetings: June July 2022 - Final content of the draft Standard and recommendations to revise the Sector Standards arediscussed in meeting with the TC: August 2022 - 172 Final Standard and recommendations are submitted to GSSB for approval: September 2022 - Phase 5 Standard approval and publication

-Appendix 2.
+175 Appendix 2.
 Meeting schedule

 The following table outlines the minimum number of meetings expected to occur throughout the course of the project.
 Engagement as a technical committee is currently predicted to be completely virtual as it is anticipated that international travel and in-person meetings may still be challenging.
 If this changes, an in-person meeting may be planned and replace some virtual engagements.
-In this case, the TC will be provided with sufficient notice, and scheduling will be subject to member availability.
+In this case, the TC will be provided with sufficient notice and scheduling will be subject to member availability.

-Meeting Time commitment Approximate date Meeting 1 2-hour virtual meeting + 2 hours review of preparatory materials December 2021 Meeting 2 2-hour virtual meeting + 2 hours review of preparatory materials January 2022 Meeting 3 4-hour virtual meeting + 2 hours review of preparatory materials February 2022 Meeting 4 2-hour virtual meeting + 2 hours review of preparatory materials March 2022 Public exposure period Meeting 5 2-hour virtual meeting + 2 hours review of preparatory materials June 2022 Meeting 6 2-hour virtual meeting + 2 hours review of preparatory materials July 2022 Meeting 7 2-hour virtual meeting + 2 hours review of preparatory materials September 2022
+Meeting Time commitment Approximate date Meeting 1 2-hour virtual meeting + 2 hours review of preparatory materials December 2021 Meeting 2 2-hour virtual meeting + 2 hours review of preparatory materials January 2022 Meeting 3 2-hour virtual meeting + 2 hours review of preparatory materials February 2022 Meeting 4 4-hour virtual meeting + 2 hours review of preparatory materials March 2022 Public exposure period Meeting 5 2-hour virtual meeting + 2 hours review of preparatory materials June 2022 Meeting 6 2-hour virtual meeting + 2 hours review of preparatory materials July 2022 Meeting 7 2-hour virtual meeting + 2 hours review of preparatory materials September 2022 to the public exposure and twice following, and participate in stakeholder engagement activities during

-In addition to the meetings listed above, it is expected that the TC member will provide input before meeting 1 via one or more interviews, thoroughly review the draft Standard several times, three times prior to the public exposure and twice following, and participate in stakeholder engagement activities during the public exposure period and to support the launch of the Standard as relevant.
+183 In addition to the meetings listed above, it is expected that the TC member will provide input before

+184 meeting 1 via one or more interviews, review the draft Standard in-full several times, three times prior

+186 the public exposure period and to support the launch of the Standard as relevant.

+This document has been prepared by the GRI Standards Division and is made available to observers at meetings of the Global Sustainability Standards Board (GSSB).
+It does not represent an official position of the GSSB.
+Board positions are set out in the GRI Sustainability Reporting Standards.
+The GSSB is the independent standard setting body of GRI.
+For more information visit www.globalreporting.org.